Delhi reports fourth monkeypox case in India

 The zoonotic virus causes a mild illness and can result in symptoms such as high temperature, headache, backache and a chickenpox-like rash.
 The infection can spread if a person touches monkeypox skin blisters or uses clothing, bed sheets or towels of those suffering from the disease

-The Delhi patient had been admitted to the city’s Maulana Azad Medical College Hospital three days ago after he showed symptoms of monkeypox, according to PTI.
+The Delhi patient was admitted to the city’s Maulana Azad Medical College Hospital three days ago after he showed symptoms of monkeypox, according to PTI.
 His samples were sent to the National Institute of Virology in Pune and they came out positive.

-The process to trace contacts of the patient has been started, officials said.
+The patient has been isolated in the Lok Nayak Hospital, the Centre said, ANI reported.
+He is recovering and the close contacts of the case have been identified are under quarantine as per the health ministry guidelines.

 Chief Minister Arvind Kejriwal said on Sunday afternoon that the patient was stable and recovering from the disease.